Equinor and ONGC seal the deal to collaborate on energy projects in India

 The deal, which is valid for two years, has opened a door to a new energy playground for Equinor, as it enables collaboration and partnership in the Indian market, covering areas of upstream exploration & production, midstream, downstream, and clean energy options.

-Aside from working together in upstream oil and gas, midstream, marketing, and trading, the terms of the agreement stipulate that the two players will explore further options in low carbon fuel, renewables, CCS, and Carbon Capture Utilization and Sequestration (CCUS) opportunities in India.
+Aside from working together in upstream oil and gas, midstream, marketing, and trading, the terms of the agreement stipulate that the two players will explore further options in low carbon fuel, renewables, CCS, and carbon capture utilisation and sequestration (CCUS) opportunities in India.

 As the energy transition continues to sweep across the global oil and gas market, this deal could help both players with their net-zero goals.
 Earlier this month, Equinor unveiled its first energy transition plan, which provided an overview of its progress towards its net-zero commitments through short-term actions and medium-term ambitions.